The Mobile Journalism Awards honor the best mobile journalism reporting each year.

 • Non-fiction subject Between 3 and 10 minutes in length on any topic.
 Must be reported using observational narrative ethics. e.g. No staging, No scripting, and No casting allowed.

 • The entire project was edited and finished with mobile videos editing apps like LumaFusion.
 No laptop or desktop computers were used to finish the work.

-• Submit a project that stretches the boundaries.
+• Submit a video that shows an innovation project that embraces mobile journalism.
 (For example: Creatively exploit a unique feature or failing of mojo, Code a killer Mojo app, or assign 12 reporters to Mojo swarm an event using only smartphones)

-The judges are looking for amazingly experimental ideas that can inspire others.
+The judges are looking for amazingly innovative ideas that can inspire others.

 Call for Entries

-In addition to the global film screenings, prizes will be awarded to top winners thanks to gear being donated by Shoulderpod, Luma Touch, Røde, Sirui, Insta360, the Smart Film School, Moondog Labs, and Shure.
+In addition to the global film screenings, prizes will be awarded to top winners thanks to gear being donated by Moondog Labs, Luma Touch, Røde, the Smart Film School, and Shure.